4. Runtime SDK & Extensions

 <depend>example_interfaces</depend>

-Click for the full package.xml
+Click to reference the full package.xml

 <?xml version="1.0" encoding="utf-8" ?>